PrashantMohite1/Python/Notes/Regex.md

 Regular expressions are extremely helpful in extracting useful information from loads of text.
 Regular expressions work on pattern-matching techniques.
 Extracting phone-number, validating passwords, and extracting images from web-pages are but a few examples of regex usage.

+- while using "\\" , "\d+" for regex patter we will be getting syntax error because in string that consider as a escape sequence so as a solution we can ignore escape sequence using r or R because this r string cosiderd as raw string.

+    ```
+    ex -
+    pattern = r"\d+"
+    ```

 #### Process of using regular expression in python

 - first need to import re